gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 - _Functions_ should do one thing and all statements should have the same level of abstraction
 - _pure functions_ without side-effects should be preferred
-- Functions should comply to the _Command Query Separation_ pattern.
+- Functions should comply to the _Command-Query Separation_ pattern.
 On the one hand functions returning something should have no side effects, on the other hand functions returning nothing have side effects
 - Keep your code _DRY_